top of page

 Outside of its native environment, Japanese knotweed has become a menace on both residential and commercial properties.
 It has become prevalent throughout Ireland over the course of the last 100 years.

 Knotweed may appear harmless, but they can break through asphalt, tarmac and poor quality concrete, cause damage to building foundations and retaining wall structures.
+This is why it is crucial to identify it early and remove it.

 In addition to damaging residences or workplaces, it will also seriously depreciate the value of property, hinder mortgage loan applications and may affect insurance companies insuring a property infested with knotweed.